2024-2025 Events

 You don't need to know how you'll use Reiki in order to explore it in depth through one of these classes.
 Looking forward, we still believe that Reiki 2 would be especially helpful for those in the medical & healing arts: nurses, doctors, midwives, doulas, chiropractors, herbalists, acupuncturists, cranialsacral therapists, massage therapists, etc.

-Reiki 1 Class & Attunement :: May 20, 2018 (9am-4pm)
+Reiki 1 Class & Attunement :: March 4 & May 20, 2018

-This was Will's second Reiki 1 Class.
+Will taught this in-person course at our Asheville office.
 Students gained an insider's understanding of the practice of Usui Reiki; they learned how to utilize Reiki healing on themselves and on others.
 Less an introduction to Reiki and more of an instant immersion, this course attuned students to the first level of Reiki understanding while providing an in-depth overview of this spiritual art.

 For more information on Reiki (and specifically, Distance Reiki), please see Will's 4-part blog available here.

-Creative Grief Workshop :: February 17, 2018 (10am-3pm)
+Creative Grief Workshop :: February 17, 2018

 Our Candle Lighting Ceremony took place in conjunction with The Compassionate Friends's 21st Annual Worldwide Event.
 For those unfamiliar with The Compassionate Friends , it is an international organization that supports bereaved families in the wake of a child's death with peer-led chapter groups, online resources, and a yearly (national US) conference.